We have a number of advisory committees and panels, with some established under s355 of the Local Government Act 1998.

 Youth Advisory Panel Membership

-If you are interested in becoming a member please contact Council on the details listed below.
+If you are interested in becoming a member please contact Council.